The current OULS Committee comprises 11 volunteer officers:

 Officer for Scotland: Lidia Dancu

-Based in Edinburgh, Lidia is studying full-time for the graduate LLB (Hons) and will graduate in 2017.
-Lidia has lived, studied and worked in a variety of fields all over the world and intends to bring this experience to her studies.
+Based in Edinburgh, Lidia has completed her LLB with the Open University obtaining a First Class (Honours).
+She has lived, studied and worked in a variety of fields all over the world and intends to bring this experience to her studies.

-Outside of work and study, Lidia loves cycling, sailing and travelling and spending time with friends and family.
-She occasionally writes for an international design magazine.
+Outside of work and study, Lidia loves cycling, sailing, playing cricket, travelling and cooking and spending time with friends and family.
+Apart from her writing for a number of magazines on legal issues, Lidia is also an occasional contributor to an international design magazine.